dokester/BayesicFitting/README.md

 (In case you are wondering what that is about take a quick look at [this example.](./BayesicFitting/examples/sealevel.ipynb))

+Citation index:
+10.5281/zenodo.2597201

-## What's new in version 2.2.1
+## What's new in version 2.3.0
-   * AmoebaFitter still mentioned GenGaussErrorDistribution; replaced by ExponentialErrorDistribution
+   * Add LogisticModel and SampleMovie
+   * Periodic residuals in Problem
+   * Small issues repaired
+   * Rerun all examples
+   * Pictures moved to documentation/images
    * Some documentation issues repaired.

 ## Content